Why you need an SEO checklist for Black Friday/Cyber Monday Sales (#BFCM)

 Search engine optimization is largely determined by backlinks just as much as keywords.
 Backlinks are simply links to your website that are given by other sites on the Internet.
 They work a lot like virtual recommendations and the more that you have, the more that Google will recommend your site to its users for relevant search queries.

-As you can imagine, getting backlinks takes a bit of time and effort, so should be an ongoing process all throughout the year.
+As you can imagine, getting backlinks takes a bit of time and effort.
+Building backlinks should be an ongoing process all throughout the year, as an SEO best practice.

 If you’re just now starting to work on your backlinks, don’t fret.
 Any work that you do now will continue to build your authority and rankings throughout the year for every year that follows.